 In a time of declining wild salmon populations, diminishing biodiversity, and climate change pressures, Rivers Without Borders promotes and protects the extraordinary ecology, wildlife and marine habitat, and cultural values of the transboundary watersheds of southeast Alaska and northwest British Columbia.
 These include the Tatshenshini-Alsek, Chilkat, Taku, Whiting, Iskut-Stikine, and Unuk river systems.
 They work with First Nations, community leaders, commercial fishermen, scientists, local businesses, and other environmental advocates to keep the transboundary region one of North America’s most valuable and productive conservation assets.

-Rivers Without Borders has been a Brainerd Foundation grantee since 2010.
+Rivers Without Borders was a Brainerd Foundation grantee from 2010 to 2016.

 $3,000 - To protect the Taku River from mining pollution.
 Opportunity fund